gdamdam/sumo/README.md

 	404:	Not Found 	- the document does not exists
 </pre>

-It is possible retrieve the cluster of similar documents using the cluster resource
+It is possible <b>retrieve the cluster</b> of similar documents using the cluster resource
 <pre>
 curl http://host:500/sumo/cluster/<ID_DOC>
 </pre>